Teatro alla Scala

 The tour of the Theatre Museum is extremely interesting because you'll get to see parts of La Scala that are otherwise off-limits, like the boxes.

-If you would like to visit Teatro alla Scala, you can only do so by either purchasing tickets to one of its operas or ballets, or by visiting the Theatre Museum.
+If you would like to visit Teatro alla Scala, you can only do so by either purchasing tickets to one of its operas or ballets or by visiting the Theatre Museum.

 Piazza della Scala

-Between the Theatre and the Galleria Vittorio Manuel II is the Piazza della Scala, a lively square with a large statue of Leonardo da Vinci in the center.
+Between the Theatre and the Galleria Vittorio Manuel II is the Piazza della Scala, a lively square with a large statue of Leonardo da Vinci in the centre.
 Here you can rest on the benches surrounded by pretty greenery.

 Schedule